What Does “Buy the Truth and Sell It Not” Really Mean? (Biblical Explanation)

 The saying “Buy the truth and do not sell it” is found in Proverbs 23:23 and holds deep spiritual, moral, and philosophical meaning.
 It is an exhortation to seek and hold onto truth at all costs.
-Let’s explore its meaning in detail.
+If you want to go beyond the meaning of this verse and understand how to apply it in your daily walk with God, you can explore this complete biblical guide on knowing and living in truth.

 This verse consists of two commands: